 I know these will be really valuable if you are just starting your te reo journey beside your ākonga.

-As well as these phrases/words there are other replies and words to be learnt from the labels.
+In addition to these phrases/words there are other replies and words to be learned from the labels.

 Do you want to take your learners from asking “How are you?” to “How is she/he?”

 Do you want to include kīwaha and every day conversational reo in your programme?